Your Glorious Adventure

 Schedule

-Central MO RenFest is held one weekend in the fall when it has cooled down around the 8th weekend after labor day (after the Kansas City Renaissance Festival is done).
+Central MO RenFest is held one weekend in the fall when it has cooled down around the 8th weekend after labor day weekend (after the Kansas City Renaissance Festival is done).
 There are also 2 weekends in the Spring, often the last weekend in April and the first in May.
 Confirm dates on their website or social media.
-These dates provide an opportunity to wear the fun cloaks, armor, and layers that are less practical at summer Renaissance Festivals.
+These dates provide an opportunity to wear the fun cloaks, armor, and layers that are less practical at Summer Renaissance Festivals.

 Tickets and Festival Hours